aubreypwd/ultimate-wp-config/README.md

 ### Core

-- Use `define( 'HOST' )` to set your host to something other than `localhost`
+- Use `define( 'HOST' )` to set your host to something other than what's defined in the database.
+Note, only works for single site!

 ---------------------------------

 ### LocalWP & WP-CLI

-To make WP-CLI work better, we suggest using a configuration like this:
+To make WP-CLI work better with LocalWP, we suggest using a configuration like this:

 ```php